Improving online FDR procedures via online analogs of e-closure and compound e-values: Improving p-value based procedures

 Using the above results for improving e-value based procedures, we can also improve the r-LOND procedure for p-value based procedures. \citet{xu_online_multiple_2023} observed that the r-LOND procedure was equivalent to applying e-LOND where the e-values were defined by $E_t = f_{t}(P_t)$, where we let $f_{t}$ be the following calibrator similar to the calibrator for r-LOND \citet{xu_online_multiple_2023} for each $t \in \naturals$:

 As a result, we can apply online e-closure principle to p-value based procedures and achieve SupFDR control.
 Notably, unlike the formulation of r-LOND as the application of e-LOND to calibrated p-values $f_t(P_t)$ for $t \in \naturals$, we instead construct a new e-collection.
+The calibrator index below is the rank $|S\cap [i]|$ of hypothesis $i$ within the subset $S$, rather than its global time index $i$.
+This rank-based choice is what makes the dynamic program in \Cref{subsec:closed-rlond-computation} depend only on the subset size, giving an $O(t^2)$ computation.
 Let

 Consequently, we define \emph{$\overline{\text{r-LOND}}$ (closed r-LOND)} as

 Note that the constraint set is never empty since we can always select $S = \emptyset$. \begin{theorem} $\overline{\text{r-LOND}}$ controls the SupFDR at level $\delta$ for arbitrarily dependent p-values.
 Further, when $i \gamma_i /\ell_i$ is nonincreasing in $i$ for $i \in \naturals$, $\overline{\text{r-LOND}}$ strictly improves over r-LOND. \end{theorem} The proof is deferred to \Cref{subsec:proof-closed-rlond}.
 We also elaborate on computational details for $\overline{\rLOND}$ in \Cref{subsec:closed-rlond-computation}, but they are similar to that of $\textCeLOND$, and it consequently requires only $O(t^2)$ computation at each time step.